mathren/mesa25_best_practices/Instructions.md

-flashes, etc.): if your model is not perfectly in hydrostatic equilibrium, there is no reason to expect that this equation can be solved perfectly, because one of its implicit assumptions is not verified.
+flashes, etc.): if your model is not perfectly in hydrostatic equilibrium, there is no reason to expect that this equation can be solved perfectly, because one of its implicit assumptions is not exactly verified.

 This is what allows this "dirty trick" without having to throw away all the possible science!

+**Note:** The fact that we ignore the residual in `equL` does not imply this equation will necessarily not be satisfied, we are just telling the solver that we are willing to accept solutions with large residual, and we hope that the numerical tolerances on other quantities will give a reasonable answer even if numerically not perfect.

 If everything went well, the run should now proceed past model `1266`: you have successfully bypassed the problem!
-This model should continue until a second crash occurs during Si core burning. **Congratulations!**
+This model should continue until Oxygen depletion (defined as $X_{c}(^{16}\mathrm{O})\le 10^{-5}$). **Congratulations!**

+**Bonus task 1**: You can edit the stopping condition in your `inlist_problem` to evolve past Oxygen depletion.
+You may also want to decrease the `min_timestep_limit` to something smaller than 1 second.
+A second crash should occur during Si core burning.
+You can use the things you learned in this lab to find the problem and try to fix it.
+Remember that the nuclear reaction network we are using here is insufficient for science focusing on the core of evolved massive stars!

+**Bonus task 2**: Find an alternative possible solution by reformulating the problematic equation (**Note:** this is untested by us!).
+You probably don't want to change which system of ODE you are solving on the fly (although there are exceptions, for example when a very massive star approaches pair instability you may want to change the momentum equation!), so you may need to restart the model from ZAMS.

+{{< details title="Hint.
+Click on it to reveal it." closed="true" >}}
+Use `grep` in the `$MESA_DIR/star/defaults/` folder to efficiently skim the documentation off-line based on keywords.
+{{< /details >}}

+{{< details title="Hint.
+Click on it to reveal it." closed="true" >}}
+Focus on `$MESA_DIR/star/defaults/controls.defaults`, this file typically contains the settings specifying form of equations and numerical tolerances.
+{{< /details >}}

+{{< details title="Hint.
+Click on it to reveal it." closed="true" >}}
+Search for `T_gradient` to see the other available options!
+{{< /details >}}

+**Bonus task 3**: Change the nuclear reaction network to `mesa_204.net` and try to push this model to the onset of core collapse.
+If you succeed, do a resolution test!
+If the quantities of interests are resolved, you may have a science-grade setup now! (**Note:** do not attempt this **during** the school, it will take too much computing time!
+This is also untested by us.)

 ### After you found the solution